Norfolknet Politics

 So there you have it.
 On the Town Pond case, the Con Com and Talerman acted just like his SC mentors and conducted a power play that resulted in very bad blood between the two Boards.
 This type of aggressive, confrontational behavior s is remarkably similar to School Committee who cancelled joint budget meetings with the Advisory Committee without prior notice and cancelled a long standing library contract with no prior notice.

 BTW at Candidates night Talerman claimed that he had only recently become familiar with members of the SC which confirms for me that he very much indeed is the SC's Trojan Horse Candidate since the core members of the SC and the PTA have been sending around emails supporting Talerman for some time now.
-So vote for Talerman , if you want someone who has an arrogant it's my way or the highway approach, an aggressive, litigious 40B lawyer who has plans to obtain 40R grants to build low income housing in the center of town, and someone who states that living within the budget is wrong and that overrides are a way of doing business.
+So vote for Talerman , if you want someone who has an arrogant it's my way or the highway approach, an aggressive, litigious 40B lawyer who has plans to obtain 40R grants to build low income housing in the center of town, and someone who states that living within the budget is wrong and that overrides are a way of doing business.- SM

+4/26 4:08pm A letter from Helen Cleary, ex-selectman of Norfolk, was in the handout section at Candidnates Night which bears being shown to those not in attendance.
 To the voters of Norfolk: As you know Tuesday, May first, is election day in Norfolk.
 When we vote, we will choose between two good candidates for Selectman.
 On what basis do we make that choice?
 I believe it should be based on the Town's neeeds.
 Which candidate has the knowledge and skills essential at this time in the Town's history?

 As an observer of the political scene in Norfolk for many years, sometimes in an official capacity, sometimes as an ordinary citizen, I believe Norfolk's financial stability is the critical issue of the day.
 Unless we are able to strike a resaonable balance between operating expenses and income, we cannot take on new capital expenses.
 We do need a new elementary school, we do need an expanded police and fire station, we would like to further develop the recreation complex on Pond Street.
 None of this is possible until we are able to balance our operation budget.
 We encounter situations similiar to this with our own budgets.
 If we can't pay our day-to-day bills, we can't put a new room on the house.